 P.O.
 Box 740256

 Atlanta, GA 30374-0256

 Credit bureaus provide information to potential creditors who offer pre-approved credit.
-If you prefer not to receive such offers, you can call 1-888-5 OPT OUT, or ask the Equifax credit report company to remove you from their direct marketing list.
-Send your request to:
+If you prefer not to receive such offers, you can call 1-888-5 OPT OUT (1-888-567-8688) or ask the Equifax credit report company to remove you from their direct marketing list.
+You can send your request to:

 P.O.
 Box 740123